humanmade/altis-documentation/other-docs/guides/headless/README.md

 With a fully coupled system, the frontend is deeply-integrated into the backend, and is managed in conjunction with the backend.
 Often a single development team will be responsible for the entire application.
 The frontend and backend are both built in PHP.

-Platform is built and configured for a fully coupled frontend by default, through the theming system.
+Altis is built and configured for a fully coupled frontend by default, through the theming system.
 Consult the [theming documentation](docs://getting-started/first-theme.md) for further information about building themes.

 ### Fully decoupled